Alcohol & Illegal Drugs

 In compliance with New Jersey State Laws, gambling is forbidden on campus.
 Any persons found gambling on campus property may be subject to legal action.

 All students are required to have a valid RVCC identification (ID) card in their possession at all times.
 This includes times when on College property or at any other location where the College offers courses.
 Students are expected to have their student ID card on them at all times while on campus.
 A student is required to present his/her identification card when requested to do so by College personnel and Security staff.
-Failure to provide a student ID card upon request will result in verification action by the Office of the Dean of Student Affairs or the Security Department.
+Failure to provide a student ID card upon request will result in verification action by the Office of the Dean of Student Affairs or the Campus Safety Department.
 If a person’s identity cannot be verified, the unidentified persons may be asked to leave campus property.

 A student’s ID card is used for access to various College facilities and services, and the Office of Student Life.
 The student ID card includes a bar-code that is required for use of the College Library, the public libraries in Somerset and Hunterdon Counties, fitness center and RVCC athletic facilities.
 The Theatre at RVCC offers discounted tickets to students with a valid ID card.
-For additional information, contact the Office of Student Life at (908) 526-1200, extension 8873.

 Parking and Traffic